 Can I Cook Carne Asada in The Oven Instead of A Skillet?

-Yes, you can cook carne asada in the oven by broiling it on high heat for a few minutes on each side.
+You can cook carne asada in the oven by broiling it on high heat for a few minutes on each side.

 Do I Need to Let the Meat Rest Before Slicing It?

-Yes, it is recommended to let the meat rest for 5-10 minutes before slicing it to allow the juices to redistribute and prevent them from running out.
+It is recommended to let the meat rest for 5-10 minutes before slicing it to allow the juices to redistribute and prevent them from running out.

 Can I Use a Stainless Steel Pan and Get the Same Results as A Cast Iron Skillet?